glyphr-studio/Glyphr-Studio-2/README.md

 So, here at Glyphr Studio, we've always had a very strong DIY attitude - this means:

-- The only external library we will use _for the UI_ is OpenType.js, for importing and exporting OTF files
+- The only external library we will use _for the UI_ is OpenType.js, for importing and exporting OTF files.
-  - This means no UI Frameworks like React or Vue, and no helper libraries like Paper.js
+  - This means no UI Frameworks like React or Vue, and no helper libraries like Paper.js (except for shape combine actions).
-- The whole app will still concat down to HTML, CSS, and JavaScript files:
+- The app build will output HTML, JavaScript, CSS, and asset files files:
-  - Continuing the ability to run on a local server (or online) without a back-end
+  - Continuing the ability to run on a local server (or online) without a back-end.
-  - Build process using Vite for modules
+  - Build process using Vite for modules.

 ## Timeline